Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 Attackers used SQL injection to install malware on Heartland’s payment processing systems.
 The malware captured card data as it passed through for processing.
 At the time, this was the largest payment card breach ever recorded.

 Albert Gonzalez, who also orchestrated the TJX breach, was convicted and sentenced to 20 years in federal prison.
-It pushed the industry toward end-to-end encryption for payment processing.
+The incident pushed the industry toward end-to-end encryption for payment processing.

 Lesson: Input validation prevents SQL injection.
 Payment systems require encryption of data in transit, not just at rest.
 This breach accelerated adoption of PCI DSS security standards.